A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

 Comparing the different prediction models, the Baseline model based ERA5$_{\rm pressure}$ performs the worst.
 For example with a $95\%$ RHi threshold the model achieves precision 0.14, recall 0.25.
 This is not surprising: ISSRs are vertically thin and so it is not unexpected that a model with poor vertical resolution should have a hard time predicting them.
 The remaining models all give very similar performance.
 In particular the reanalysis and forecast data have very similar results when they both use the same vertical resolution.

 The performance of CoCiP and the Baseline model were very similar when both used the same weather as input.
 In the plot we show CoCiP using LWEF as a proxy for whether we can detect a contrail.
 Using CoCiP predictions of lifetime or optical depth instead gives worse agreement with our observations.
-This suggests that the primary source of error in contrail forecasts comes from inaccurate RHi available from weather data.
-Microphysical modeling is useful to determine properties of contrails (such as radiative forcing) when RHi data is accurate, but we find no evidence that it improves predictions of whether contrails will be observed.
+Since thresholding on the CoCiP LWEF filters out the contrails predicted to be small, short-lived or cloud-obscured, its lack of improved precision over the Baseline model is notable.
+It suggests that the disagreement between our observations and the baseline model is not the difficulty in observing such contrails, but that the primary source of error in contrail forecasts comes from inaccurate RHi available from weather data.
+Note that microphysical modeling is still useful to determine properties of contrails (such as radiative forcing) when RHi data is accurate. but we find no evidence that it improves predictions of whether contrails will be observed.

+Note that neither the Baseline or CoCiP model handles interactions between contrails, and neither model predicts the drop in contrail formation at high flight density observed in Fig.~\ref{flight_density}.
+This may also contribute to the disagreement between model predictions and observations.

 In these results we use the forecast wind data for advection, using reanalysis wind data the quantitative results are very similar and the relative ordering of the different weather models are unchanged.